NicksPatties/portfolio-site/src/content/blog/scraping-limp-bizkit-setlist-data-part-2.md

 The `concertId` of the performance references the `concertId` of a concert in the `concerts` table.
 And because the `concertId` in a performance cannot be `null`, I need to know the concert the performance takes place before I can create a new performance in the database.
 I also need to know the song as well.

-This is the key to the increase in storage efficiency mentioned above.
-By only saving IDs for each performance, I no longer need to duplicate song names and venues across thousands of performances, saving space.
+Foreign keys are the key to the increased storage efficiency mentioned above.
+By only saving IDs for `songs` and `concerts` in the `performances` table, I no longer need to duplicate song names and venues across thousands of performances.

 Let's see how we can query the data to get the same information from my old TSV.